emacs-berlin/emacs-berlin.org/index.md

 ## Format

-For the first meetup (and possibly consequent one) we are going to try a novel format:
+For the first meetup we tried a novel format:

 * We highly encourage everybody to show something to the rest
 * Everybody is expected to show something to the rest